 Blackman has been very involved with hosting postseason events during his career.
 At UTC he has served as the media coordinator for the 2008 & 2009 NCAA Football Division I National Championship Game and the 2009 NCAA Women's Basketball First & Second Rounds.
 He also helped to administrate the 2010 NCAA Division I Men's Golf Championships hosted at the famed Honors Course in Chattanooga.

 At New Mexico, Blackman helped to oversee numerous conference and NCAA postseason events, including serving as the Tournament Director for the 2002 MPSF Men's Soccer Championships, the Assistant Tournament Director for the 2004 and 2008 NCAA Women's Basketball First and Second rounds, the 2005 NCAA Men's Basketball Albuquerque Regional and the 2006 NCAA Women's Basketball Albuquerque Regional.

 A native of Fremont, North Carolina, Blackman earned his bachelor's degree in Physical Education from the University of North Carolina in 1998.
 While at UNC, he served as a manager for the Tar Heels men's basketball team that advanced to the 1997 Final Four.
 Blackman completed his master's degree in Sport Management from Appalachian State in 2000 and his MBA from UNM in 2003.
 He earned his Ph.D. in Sport Administration from UNM in 2004.

-Blackman, 37, also served as the director of media relations for the New Mexico Slam professional basketball team in 2001.
-He married Emily Jorgensen in May 2006 and the couple has two daughters, Talley LaRee (4/12/08) and Elin Elizabeth (4/26/11).
+Blackman, 38, also served as the director of media relations for the New Mexico Slam professional basketball team in 2001.
+He married Emily Jorgensen in May 2006 and the couple has three daughters, Talley LaRee (4/12/08), Elin Elizabeth (4/26/11) and Nora Aycock (7/1/13).
 Emily is the current Associate Athletics Director for Student Support Services at UTC.